-In 1973, physicists John Schwartz and Joel Scherk kicked off the first revolution in string theory.
-They found that String Theory predicted a massless particle, later named the graviton.
-Theoretically, a graviton is a closed-looped string which transmits gravity at the quantum level.
+In 1973, physicists John Schwartz and Joel Scherk kicked off the first revolution in String Theory.
+In a fateful paper entitled "String Theory for Non-Hadrons" they suggested applying string theory to our world at large rather than to a description of a limited area such as the interactions of hadrons.
+They found that String Theory predicted a massless particle, which they identified as the graviton of Einstein's theory.
+Theoretically, a graviton is a closedlooped string which transmits gravity at the quantum level.
 Closed-looped strings behave like open-looped strings in the way they wiggle.
-However, unlike open-looped strings, closed-looped strings are not attached to membranes, allowing them freedom to move in and out of other dimensions.
-This mobililty dillutes the strength of gravity, making it seem weaker than the other forces in nature.
+However, unlike openlooped strings, closed-looped strings are not attached to membranes, allowing them freedom to move in